proxy-pattern-pool

 Notes

 This module is rhetorical: because of the GIL Python is quite bad as a parallel language, so the point of creating threads which will mostly not really run in parallel is moot, thus the point of having a clever pool of stuff to be shared by these thread is even mooter!
+However, as the GIL is scheduled to go away in the coming years, starting from Python 3.13, it might start to make sense to have such a thing here!

 Shared object must be returned to the pool to avoid depleting resources.
 This may require some active cooperation from the infrastructure which may or may not be reliable.
 Consider monitoring your resources to detect unexpected status, eg database connections remaining idle in transaction and the like.